-Working with an investor that works closely with attorneys is the least expensive most attractive option.
+Working with an investor and Licensed Real Estate Broker that works closely with attorneys is the least expensive most attractive option.

 Mortgage Release (Deed-in-Lieu)